julogic404/JulogicIDE/README.en.md

 ---

-# 💎 JulogicIDE Pro
+# 💎 JulogicIDE Pro *(Planned)*

-The Pro edition extends the Community Edition with premium features, including:
+The Pro edition is planned to extend the Community Edition with additional professional features, including:

 - AI Assistant
 - Cloud Synchronization
 - Premium Marketplace
+- Advanced Productivity Tools
-- Advanced Diagnostics
+- Professional Diagnostics
-- Team Collaboration
+- Team Collaboration Features
-- Professional Productivity Tools

 ---

-# ❤️ Acknowledgements
+# 🤝 Contributing

-Special thanks to all open-source projects that make JulogicIDE possible.

-- Android Open Source Project (AOSP)
+JulogicIDE is an Open Source project, and contributions of all kinds are welcome.

+You can help by:

-- Kotlin
+- 🐞 Reporting bugs
+- 💡 Suggesting new features
-- Gradle
+- 🔧 Fixing issues
-- AndroidX
+- 📝 Improving documentation
+- 🌍 Translating the project
-- Termux
+- 🔌 Developing plugins
-- Sora Editor

-And to every contributor helping improve JulogicIDE.

 ---

+# ⭐ Support the Project

+If you like the idea behind JulogicIDE, consider:

+- ⭐ Starring the repository
+- 🍴 Forking the project
+- 🐞 Reporting bugs
+- 💬 Sharing the project
+- 🤝 Contributing to the codebase

+Your support helps JulogicIDE grow and improve.

+---

 # 📄 License

-Copyright © 2026 JulogicIDE Contributors.

-Licensed under the **Apache License, Version 2.0**.
+This project is licensed under the **Apache License 2.0**.

-You are free to use, modify, and distribute this software, including for commercial purposes, provided that the original copyright notice and license are preserved.

-See the **LICENSE** file for the complete license text.
+See the **LICENSE** file for more information.

----

-⭐ If you find JulogicIDE useful, consider giving the project a **star** on GitHub to support its growth!